haskell-suite/haskell-names/README.md

 ### Generating interfaces

-Thanks to haskell-packages, `gen-iface` is fully integrated with Cabal.
-To produce and install interface files, pass `--haskell-suite -w gen-iface` flags to `cabal install`, for instance
+Thanks to haskell-packages, `hs-gen-iface` is fully integrated with Cabal.
+To produce and install interface files, pass `--haskell-suite -w hs-gen-iface` flags to `cabal install`, for instance

-    cabal install --haskell-suite -w gen-iface mtl
+    cabal install --haskell-suite -w hs-gen-iface mtl

-This assumes that the `gen-iface` executable is in your `PATH`.
-You can specify the full path to `gen-iface` after `-w`, too.
+This assumes that the `hs-gen-iface` executable is in your `PATH`.
+You can specify the full path to `hs-gen-iface` after `-w`, too.

 #### Core packages